xpple/SeedMapper/README.md

 remains compatible with previously supported Minecraft versions.

 ## Features
-Before using any of these commands, make sure the seed has been configured using `/sm:config seed set <seed>`.
+Before using any of these commands, make sure the seed has been configured using `/cconfig SeedMapper Seed set <seed>`.

 ### SeedOverlay
 Usage: `/sm:seedoverlay`